u7338876/job-genie/README.md

 ## Installation Instructions

 1. To start the dashboard, you will need an Integrated Development Environment (IDE).
 I used Jupyter Notebook to develop my code.
 For that, you will need to download Anaconda Navigator.
-Click [here](https://docs.anaconda.com/navigator/install/) for instructions for installation.
+Click [here](https://docs.anaconda.com/navigator/install/) for the installation instructions.

 2. Next, you will need to download and import the required packages.
 Instructions are in the [notebook](V2_CareerPathsApp.ipynb).